monica525/english-for-designer/about.md

     - [Writing](writing/index.md)
     - [About](about.md)

-### Hi, I’m Monika and I am an enthusiastic and ambitious graphic designer, multimedia artist and travel lover 💻 🖊 🌎.
+### Hi, I’m Monika and I am an enthusiastic and ambitious graphic designer, digital artist and travel lover 💻 🖊 🌎.

 I have always loved to do creative stuff since I was a small kid.
 Having not the best grades in maths and dribbling all the time during class made me realise that I would follow a more creative direction in my life.
 I am currently working as a graphic designer in a creative marketing agency, where I have a chance to do website creation, visual identity and a bit of motion design.